marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 .. index:: insn-attr.h

-For each defined attribute, a number of definitions are written to the insn-attr.h file.
+For each defined attribute, a number of definitions are written to the :samp:`insn-attr.h` file.
 For cases where an explicit set of values is specified for an attribute, the following are defined:

 * A :samp:`#define` is written for the symbol :samp:`HAVE_ATTR_{name}`.